shadow-robot/OmniIsaacGymEnvs/README.md

 ## Shadow custom asset setup

-Create a nucleus server at `localhost`
+Create a nucleus server at `localhost`.
 Copy both `instanceable_meshes.usd` and `left_hand.usd` to this nucleus server at the following path: `omniverse://localhost/Library/tom/mujoco_menagerie/shadow_hand/left_hand/` so that the directory structure is as follows:

 ```